 - I’ve spent significant time in Hawaii because I have some family there.
 Native Hawaiians aren’t very fond of outsiders (Haoles) profiting off their land.
 I’m really good at sniffing out superficiality, and the way the company words some of its responses and content makes me think they’re not natives.
 I wouldn’t be surprised if the Waiakea founders are what native Hawaiians call “Haoles.”
 I could be wrong, but that’s the feeling I’m getting.

 - The company claims alkaline ionized water is equivalent to the “GMO’s of the water world.”
 They go on to deride ionized water with a persuasive argument that lacks any scientific evidence to back it up.
 I look at this as their way of trying to sell to ionized water drinkers who prefer water with a higher pH than they offer.
 The information they provide appears bogus to me and actually made me chuckle to myself.
 I’ve spent many hours and late nights researching scientific studies that back up alkaline ionized water benefits.
 I’ve never come across any information that lines up with Waiakea’s claims.

 - The low alkaline pH – If you’re after alkaline water benefits such as acid reflux reversal, the pH is too low to reap the full benefits of alkaline water.

 I think that’s the most honest Waiakea Water review currently online (trying to be modest).

 Are you looking for great-tasting premium alkaline water and not overly concerned about pH?
 Buy Waiakea Water because that’s what it is.

-Do you want a stronger alkaline ionized water to experience the health benefits of drinking alkaline water?
-Click here to check out a better brand for you.
+Do you want stronger alkaline ionized water to experience the health benefits of drinking alkaline water?
+Click here to read about a better brand for you.